-In essence, fault tolerant distributed computing addresses security from several perspectives: dynamic assignment of authority, conflict detection, self-correction and removal of conflicting peer from a position of authority.
+In essence, fault tolerant distributed computing addresses security by dynamically assigning authority, detecting conflict, self-correcting and by removing conflicting computing device from a position of authority.

-We modify the game engine so that the distributed computing model can coexist with the client-server model.
-This allows the developer to dynamically select the client-server model or fault tolerant distributed computing networking model.
+The network engine is modified so that the fault tolerant distributed computing model can coexist with the client-server model.
+This allows the developer to dynamically select at run-time the client-server model or fault tolerant distributed computing model.

 For more information contact us at firstname.lastname@example.org.